Large Language Models as Neurolinguistic Subjects: Discrepancy between Performance and Competence: Results

 How does LLMs' understanding of meaning change when the form (language) varies?
 Since our COMPS-ZH and COMPS-DE datasets align with the concepts in the English COMPS dataset, we can explore whether LLMs' grasp of different linguistic forms for the same concept correlates with their understanding of meaning across languages.

-Our previous results and the detailed results in Figures \ref{fig:decoding_chinese_all} and \ref{fig:decoding_german_all} suggest that instruction tuning has little influence on the internal representations.
-Therefore we focus on the base LLMs in the following analysis.
+Our previous results suggest that instruction tuning has little influence on the internal representations.
+Therefore, we focus on the base LLMs here.

-\paragraph{Cross-lingual Pattern} From Figure~\ref{fig:3_languages}, for all models and languages, form consistently achieves higher F1 scores than meaning, indicating it's easier for LLMs to make stronger grasp of structural elements compared to conceptual comprehension. \paragraph{Form needs less data to capture compared to meaning.} From Table \ref{tab:models}, Chinese is classified as a mid-resourced language for Llama, yet it achieves high form competence (but low meaning competence), suggesting that capturing form requires less data than meaning.
+From Figure~\ref{fig:multiling}, for all models and languages, form consistently achieves higher performance than meaning, indicating it's easier for LLMs to make a stronger grasp of structural elements compared to conceptual comprehension.
+Extended multilingual analysis can be found in Appendix \ref{sec:appendix_multilingual}.

-\paragraph{Meaning competence is correlated to form competence.} Figure \ref{fig:neuro_assessment} illustrates the relationship between Form competence (x-axis) and Meaning competence (y-axis) across English, German, and Chinese in the neuro assessment for LLMs.The positive correlation (R² = 0.48) suggests that higher meaning competence generally corresponds to higher form competence.